keep-starknet-strange/satoru/book/src/smart-contracts-architecture/role-module.md

 # Role Module

-The Role Module is an essential component responsible for role-based access control, managing the assignment and revocation of roles to various accounts within the protocol.
-It is structured to facilitate the efficient and secure management of roles, with an emphasis on readability and ease of use.
+The Role Module is crucial for managing who has access to what, controlling the assignment and removal of roles to different accounts in the system.

 It consists of the following smart contracts and Cairo library files: